ocaml/ocaml.org/data/planet/ambassadortothecomputers/how-froc-works.md

 <p>In <code>froc</code>, behaviors are just another name for changeables.
 Events are implemented on top of changeables: they are just changeables with transient values.
 An incoming event sets the value of its underlying changeable; after changes have propagated through the dependency graph, the values of all the changeables which underlie events are removed (so they can be garbage collected).</p>

 <p>Signals may be defined (mutually) recursively.
-For example, in the <a href="http://jaked.github.com/froc/examples/froc-dom/bounce">bounce</a> example (<a href="http://jaked.github.com/froc/examples/froc-dom/bounce/bounce.ml">source</a>), the position of the ball is a behavior defined in terms of its velocity, which is a behavior defined in terms of events indicating collisions with the walls and paddle, which are defined in terms of the ball&rsquo;s position.</p>
+For example, in the <a href="http://jaked.github.com/froc/examples/froc-dom/bounce - [404 Not Found]">bounce</a> example (<a href="http://jaked.github.com/froc/examples/froc-dom/bounce/bounce.ml - [404 Not Found]">source</a>), the position of the ball is a behavior defined in terms of its velocity, which is a behavior defined in terms of events indicating collisions with the walls and paddle, which are defined in terms of the ball&rsquo;s position.</p>

 <p><code>Froc</code> provides the <code>fix_b</code> and <code>fix_e</code> functions to define signals recursively.
 The definition of a signal can&rsquo;t refer directly to its own current value, since it hasn&rsquo;t been determined yet; instead it sees its value from the previous update cycle.
 When a recursively-defined signal produces a value, an event is queued to be processed in the next update cycle, so the signal can be updated based on its new current value.
 (If the signal doesn&rsquo;t converge somehow this process loops.)</p>
 <b>Related systems</b>
 <p><code>Froc</code> is closely related to a few other FRP systems which are change-driven and written in an imperative, call-by-value language:</p>

-<p><a href="http://www.cs.brown.edu/~greg/">FrTime</a> is an FRP system for PLT Scheme.
+<p><a href="http://www.cs.brown.edu/~greg/ - [1 Client error: Timeout was reached]">FrTime</a> is an FRP system for PLT Scheme.
 FrTime has a dependency graph and update queue mechanism similar to <code>froc</code>, but sorts stale nodes in dependency (&ldquo;topological&rdquo;) rather than timestamp order.
 There is a separate mechanism for handling control dependencies, using a dynamic scoping feature specific to PLT Scheme (&ldquo;parameters&rdquo;) to track dependencies attached in the course of evaluating an expression; in addition FrTime uses weak pointers to collect garbage nodes.
 There is no equivalent of <code>froc</code>&rsquo;s memo functions.
 Reactivity in FrTime is implicit: you give an ordinary Scheme program, and the compiler turns each subexpression into a changeable value.
 There is no programmer control over the granularity of recomputation, but there is a compiler optimization (&ldquo;lowering&rdquo;) which recovers some performance by coalescing changeables.</p>

 <p><a href="http://www.flapjax-lang.org/">Flapjax</a> is a descendent of FrTime for Javascript.
 It implements the same dependency-ordered queue as FrTime, but there is no mechanism for control dependencies, and there are no weak pointers (since there are none in Javascript), so it is fairly easy to create memory leaks (although there is a special reference-counting mechanism in certain cases).
 Flapjax can be used as a library; it also has a compiler similar to FrTime&rsquo;s, but since it doesn&rsquo;t handle control dependencies, the semantics of compiled programs are not preserved (e.g. you can observe exceptions that don&rsquo;t occur in the original program).</p>